litso/GolfScrape/README.md

 ## Install Serverless

-### Install Node
+### Install Node and Serverless

+Use brew to install node.

 Check you node version.
-As of this writing i'm using 7.3.
+The required NPM version is locked to 7.3 in `packages.json`.

+Install Serverless Globally

 ```
 npm install -g serverless